 3. Estimate a budget

+Adding up the cost of ingredients and assuming one kilogram of nibbles contains around 15 individual portions, $12 spent on ingredients works out to $0.80 per nibble.
 Then, if you know you have 10 guests coming around to watch the game, and you expect everyone to eat about five nibbles each, you can just multiply the cost per nibble by the number of nibbles you need.
-In this case, that’s 50 nibbles, or $32.50!

 When you know how much you expect to spend, it becomes a lot easier to adjust your shop and stay on budget every time.